skymethod/livewire-web/content/posts/hls-video-in-podcasts.md

 - Supports HLS video in Apple Podcasts: yes ✔︎
 - Supports HLS video in RSS feeds: yes ✔︎

-I've found at least 2 shows hosted by Transistor using the new HLS video integration in Apple Podcasts, and used the latest episode from each show as the basis for the analysis below.
+I've found at least 2 shows (3 video episodes) hosted by Transistor using the new HLS video integration in Apple Podcasts, and used the latest episode from each show as the basis for the analysis below.
 Transistor supports HLS urls via `podcast:alternateEnclosure` in their RSS feeds, and in the case of these two shows, the same HLS video episodes in Apple Podcasts are also available in the corresponding public feeds.

 They use [version 7](https://alexzambelli.com/blog/2016/05/04/understanding-hls-versions-and-client-compatibility/) and include one common audio track using the [AAC](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) format, at an average declared bitrate of ~128kbps (max declared peak of ~128kbps).